Quasiparticle cooling algorithms for quantum many-body state preparation: Details of modulated coupling pulse

 \section{Details of modulated coupling pulse}

-In this Appendix, we provide additional details regarding the modulated coupling protocol (MCP) defined in Eq. (\ref{eq:ftau_step}).
-As explained in Section \ref{Sec:protocol}, this pulse is advantageous in that the corresponding filter function, $F_{h,T}(\epsilon)$, approximates a broadened step function, with broadening controlled by the parameter $\beta$.
-This can be seen as follows: Recalling the definition of the filter function (Eq. \ref{eq:filterF}), we have for the MCP
+In this Appendix, we provide additional details regarding the modulated coupling protocol (MCP) defined in Eq.~(\ref{eq:ftau_step}).
+As explained in Section \ref{Sec:protocol}, this pulse is advantageous in that the corresponding filter function, $F^{\rm MCP}_{h,T}(\epsilon)$, approximately satisfies the thermal detailed balance condition, Eq.~(\ref{eq:detailedbalance}), with the inverse `temperature' set by the parameter $\beta$.
+First we derive the form of the MCP, starting from the $2\pi$-periodic function given by

-For the MCP we choose the auxiliary field $h=1/2$.
-We consider the limits $T, \beta \to \infty$, with the ratio $\alpha = \beta/T \ll 1$ held constant.
-Then, the summation (\ref{eq:sumF}) can be replaced with the integral